Differential Privacy for Government Agencies -- Are We There Yet?: Setting the value of

 Finding the optimal value of $\varepsilon$ is difficult for various reasons.
 Obviously, different respondents will have different views on privacy.
-For example, healthy respondents will typically be much less concerned regarding questions about their health status than respondents suffering from a rare disease.
-But how do we aggregate across these individual preferences to find the optimal value for the society?
-Would it be ethically defendable, if the released data would still be accurate enough to allow health care insurances to better target their premiums?
-There might be a benefit for the majority of respondents as their premiums would decrease, but some respondents might have to pay the price of loosing their insurance.
+Healthy respondents, for example, will typically be much less concerned regarding questions about their health status than respondents suffering from a rare disease.
+However, how do we aggregate across these individual preferences to find the optimal value for society?
+Would it be ethically defensible if the released data were still accurate enough to allow health insurance companies to better target their premiums?
+This might beof benefit to the majority of respondents, as their premiums would decrease, but some respondents might have to pay the price of losing their insurance.
 Thus, simply maximizing the utility across respondents would not be an option.
-The problem is magnified by the fact that deciding not to participate in the survey will not save the respondent from these types of negative consequences.
+The problem is magnified by the fact that deciding not to participate in the survey would not save the respondent from these types of negative consequences.

-\section{The Road Forward}
+\section{The road forward}

-Despite its critical tone, this article should not be read as a general critique of differential privacy nor should it imply by any means that the concept is generally not suitable for the government context.
-Being able to offer formal privacy guarantees would be a major leap forward regarding how statistical agencies value the privacy of their respondents and the reconstruction attacks conducted by the U.S. Census Bureau on some of their own previously released data products \citep{abowd2019} clearly illustrated that the protection methods that are still popular among statistical agencies around the world are no longer sufficient to adequately protect the data.
+Despite its critical tone, this article should not be read as a general critique of DP, nor should it by any means imply that the concept is generally unsuitable for the government context.
+Being able to offer formal privacy guarantees would be a major leap forward regarding how statistical agencies value the privacy of their respondents.